HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

     The list will be automatically sorted based on the contents of the folder you open.

-    You may be able to customize your dev container with additional features, which [[vs.1.7.#dev-container-features-preview]].
+    You may be able to customize your dev container with additional features, which [dev-container-features-preview](#dev-container-features-preview).

     The dev container definitions displayed come from the [vscode-dev-containers repository](https://aka.ms/vscode-dev-containers).
 You can browse the `containers` folder of that repository to see the contents of each definition.